This page - our purines list - was last reviewed or updated on 20 March 2018.

 Other high purine foods include:

-- anchovy sauce and paste;
+- anchovy sauces and anchovy paste; Gentleman's relish, Thai fish sauce;

 - meat extracts, for example stock cubes, essence of chicken, (widely sold in the Far East),